enonic/app-robots-txt/README.md

 Disallow:
 ```

-Migrate this to the respective fields in the new configuration
+Migrate this to the respective fields in the new form-based configuration

 Example: